ucsd-progsys/liquidhaskell/README.md

 [ghc-users-guide]: https://downloads.haskell.org/ghc/latest/docs/users_guide/
 [git-documentation]: https://git-scm.com/doc

-## Releasing on Hackage

-*NOTE: The following section is relevant only for few developers, i.e. the ones which are directly involved in the release process.
-Most contributors can skip this section.*

-We provide a convenience script to upload all the `liquid-*` packages (**including** `liquid-fixpoint`) on Hackage, in a lockstep fashion.
-To do so, it's possible to simply run the `scripts/release_to_hackage.sh` Bash script.
-The script doesn't accept any argument and it tries to determine the packages to upload by scanning the `$PWD` for packages named appropriately.
-It will ask the user for confirmation before proceeding, and `stack upload` will be used under the hood.

 ## GHC support policy

 LH supports only one version of GHC at any given time.
 This is because LH depends heavily on the `ghc` library